migtarx/ROT13Decoder/README.md

 ![decryp1](https://user-images.githubusercontent.com/63917673/98724507-29e5f380-2394-11eb-908c-4bebbaac37ec.png)

-Everything is nearly the same thing as in the "encrypt" function.
-But in this case wi will do the opposite, Decrypt.
+**Everything is nearly the same thing** as in the **"encrypt"** function.
+But in this case ti will do the opposite, Decrypt.

 ⮞ In function **"decrypt"** the input is the message we want to edecrypt.
 It can be sent from a Main Class or from a form as well (**Same thing as function "encrypt"**). **Orange box** represents input data.
 It can only be String type (We want to convert messages no other type of data).

-⮞ The **red box** surrounds the variable "decodedMessage", this variable will receive all chars converted from ROT13 alphabet to normal alphabet and all of them will be concatenated with each other respectively.
+⮞ The **red box** surrounds the variable **"decodedMessage"**, this variable will receive all chars converted from ROT13 alphabet to normal alphabet and all of them will be concatenated with each other respectively.

 ⮞ For Loop surrounded by **green** goes through the message we want to decrypt from start to finish. **"i"** variable declared in for loop will be used to check each char in the position determined by it in the input message.